oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/10-analytic-queries-av.md

 Let's summarize some of the advantages of using analytic views in APEX.

 - The physical implementation is hidden from the application.
 The physical model can change without affecting the application querying the analytic view.
-- Joins and group by are not needed.
+- Joins and GROUP BY are not needed.
 - Calculations are easily added to queries.
 - Queries are easily generated from reusable templates.